Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 laid out inside a control panel (window).
 Different OSs such as OSX, Windows and Ubuntu
 differentiate themselves in their choice of graphics, color schemes
-layout approaches etc in their WIMP conformant implementations of their UIs.
+layout approaches, animation effects etc in their WIMP conformant implementations of their UIs.
 What all this means to an app developer is
 the 3 major OSs offer similar functionality when it comes to GUI design
 and you are straghtjacketed in terms of what you can do